Executive Education Offers New Strategy Course for Military Leaders

 Steve Lux, director of executive education at the Maxwell School of Citizenship and Public Affairs, says its National Security Studies program is always looking for courses providing value for the nation’s military leaders.

-An example of that mission is The Discipline of Practice and Strategy, a new course offered on the Syracuse campus July 23 to 28.
+An example of that mission is The Discipline and Practice of Strategy, a new course offered on the Syracuse campus July 23 to 28.

 The course was designed “to give participants knowledge of strategy as a specific discipline, an awareness of its application to the special class of challenges that truly warrant its exercise, and a toolkit of how to think strategically, formulate strategies and act with strategic coherence.”